Amica Insurance review 2023

 - Renters insurance: As a renter, this insurance provides coverage for personal belongings, liability and loss of use coverage.

-- Umbrella insurance: This policy extends the liability coverage of your auto and home insurance for additional protection.
+- Umbrella insurance: This policy provides additional liability coverage or extends the limits of your underlying policies, like your auto and home insurance policies, for additional financial protection.

 - RV and trailer insurance: Owning an RV is different from owning a personal car, and this policy is tailored to those specific needs.

 - Flood insurance: A standard homeowners policy does not cover floods.
 You may want to consider purchasing an NFIP flood policy through Amica for extra financial protection.